UOA-SE702-2022-Group-11/fitts-pizza/README.md

 The second question type is the ranking evaluation.
 Participants are given five designs to rank from best to worst based on how well they meet Fitts' Law.
 As another quantitative question, a simple comparison between the two activity groups can be made.

 The third question type is the multi-choice quiz questions.
-These five questions include more theory based concepts of Fitts' Law to investigate how well users are able to apply their knowledge they have gained during the activity.
+These five questions include more theory-based concepts of Fitts' Law to investigate how well users are able to apply their knowledge they have gained during the activity.

 The final question type is the attitude questionnaire.
 These utilise a 5-point Likert scale to rate a user's feelings towards different aspects of Fitts' Law.
 If users are better able to appreciate the concept of Fitts' Law more after the realistic activity compared to the abstract one, this may indicate the realistic activity can be more effective in teaching Fitts' Law concepts.
 These more subjective questions can be combined with the previous objective questions to gain a greater understanding of the participants' views.
-If the previous question results prove to be very similar between the two activity groups, their attitude toward Fitts' Law itself can be another method of analysis effectiveness.
+If the previous question results prove to be very similar between the two activity groups, their attitude toward Fitts' Law itself can be another perspective to use for analysis.

 The initial project plan included a final feedback questionnaire page to rate various aspects of the educational website itself.
 Ultimately, this was not included as to reduce the number of questions asked to the participants.
 Additionally, the tool has already been assessed for usability before evaluating on participants by testing within the group.